Skip to main content

 Funders

-This is a joint and equal investment from UKRI and the charity Versus Arthritis through the APDP initiative.
+This is a joint and equal investment from UKRI and the charity Arthritis UK through the APDP initiative.
 For UKRI, the initiative is led by the Medical Research Council (MRC), with support from the Biotechnology and Biological Sciences Research Council (BBSRC) and Economic and Social Research Council (ESRC).

 Partners